 The following program of study prepares students for research or teaching positions after the bachelor’s degree or for advanced study in graduate programs in microbiology, molecular biology or cell biology.
 A grade of C or better must be earned in MICR 301 and MICR 302 to fulfill degree requirements.
 Transfer courses used for MICR 301 and MICR 302 equivalencies must have a C grade or better.
 An overall grade point average of 2.00 or better for all microbiology courses is required to satisfy degree requirements.
 A student cannot repeat a course or its equivalent in which a grade of B or better was earned without the consent of the department.

-Bachelor of Science Degree in Microbiology Requirements
+Bachelor of Science (B.S.) in Microbiology Degree Requirements

 |Degree Requirements||Credit Hours|